Wolong, Nanyang

 Wolong District (卧龙区 (臥龍區, Wòlóng Qū)) is a District in the center part of Nanyang, in the southwest of Henan province, People's Republic of China.
 It possesses a total area of 1017 km2, and has a population of 930,000.

 Geography

 Within this area, the land level is much higher in the north than in the south.

 The Wolong District is part of the Yangtze River Basin.

 Administrative divisions

-As 2012, this district is divided to 9 subdistricts, 7 towns and 4 townships.
+As of 2012, this district is divided to 9 subdistricts, 7 towns and 4 townships.